aragon/hack/docs/getting-started.md

 ### The aragonCLI

-Finally, we'll need to install the aragonCLI (Command Line Interface).
-This will allow us to create and develop Aragon apps.
+Finally, to create and develop Aragon apps, we need to install the aragonCLI (Command Line Interface).

 To install it from the command line run: